mccalderonc/P_hastatus_Consistentlong-distance_foragingflights/README.md

 Additionally this repository contains the appendixes of the stan models and the simulations used in this paper.

-Colonies have been renamed as colony 1, 2 and 3.
-Original names are
+Colonies have been renamed in the code and in the manuscript as colonies 1, 2, and 3.
+Original names during the capturing/tagging process are:
 - La Gruta = colony 1
 - Aj cave = colony 2
 - Muddy cave= colony 3